ellysh/video-game-bots/InGameBots/example.md

 | Coordinate Y | 04FC04A0 | 4A0 | 2 | 47 12 | 4679 |
 | Experience | 04FC04A4 | 4A4 | 4 | 9E 36 FF 10 | 285161118 |

-All these parameters are underlined by the red color on the memory inspection screenshot.
-What new we have known about the character's parameters from this inspection?
+All these parameters are underlined by the red color on the Memory Viewer screenshot.

+What new we have known about the player's parameters from this inspection?
 First of all, size of the life parameter equals to two bytes.
-It means that you should specify the "2 Byte" item of the "Value Type" option in the main window of Cheat Engine in case you want to search the life parameter.
-Also you can see, that some of the character's parameters have [alignment](https://en.wikipedia.org/wiki/Data_structure_alignment), which is not equal to four bytes.
-For example, let us consider the mana parameter at 04FC0492 address.
-You can check with calculator that 04FC0492 value is not divided to 4 without a remainder.
-It means that you should unselect the "Fast Scan" check-box in the main window of Cheat Engine for searching these parameters.
-This is a screenshot of correctly configured Cheat Engine window:
+It means that you should specify the "2 Byte" item of the "Value Type" option in the main window of Cheat Engine if you want to search the life parameter.
+Also you can see that some of the parameters have [alignment](https://en.wikipedia.org/wiki/Data_structure_alignment), which is not equal to four bytes.
+For example, let us consider the mana parameter at the 04FC0492 address.
+You can check with calculator that the 04FC0492 value is not divided to 4 without a remainder.
+It means that you should unselect the "Fast Scan" check-box in the main window of Cheat Engine to find unaligned parameters.

+This is the screenshot of the Cheat Engine window with the correct configuration:

 ![Cheat Engine Configured](cheatengine-configured.png)

-Two changed search options are underlined by red color on the screenshot.
-Now you can find a life parameter with the Cheat Engine scanner.
+Two changed search options are underlined by the red color on the screenshot.
+Now the Cheat Engine scanner is able to find any parameter of the player.

-There is an "offset" column in our character's parameters table.
-Values in this column define an offset of each parameter  from the beginning of the character's object.
-Now we will discuss, how it is possible to find this object inside the process memory.
+There is the "Offset" column in our table of the player parameters.
+Values in this column define the offset of each parameter from the beginning of the player's object in memory.
+Now we will consider, how it is possible to find this object in the process memory.

-### Object Searching
+### Search the Object

-Next question is, how our bot will be able to find the correct life parameter inside the memory of game process ?
-Let us scroll up the memory region with the experience parameter at 04FC04A4 address.
-You will see the character's name like it was happened in my case:
+Next question is, how our bot will be able to find the player parameter inside the memory of the game process?
+Let us scroll up the memory region with the experience parameter at the 04FC04A4 address.
+You will find the player name like it happened in my case:

 ![Character's Object Head](memory-object-head.png)

 These four underscored bytes are equal to the "Kain" string.
-[String](https://en.wikipedia.org/wiki/String_%28computer_science%29#Null-terminated) values do not have a reversed byte order on the little-endian architecture unlike the integer ones.
-The reason is, string have the same internal structure as simple byte array in common case.
+[String](https://en.wikipedia.org/wiki/String_%28computer_science%29#Null-terminated) values do not have the reversed byte order on the little-endian architecture unlike the integer ones.
+The reason is string has the same internal structure as the simple byte array in a common case.

-You can see that the memory block above character's name is zeroed.
+You can see that the memory block above player name is zeroed.
 Now we start to make assumptions and to check them.
-Let us assume that character's name is stored close to the upper bound of character's object.
+Let us assume that player name is stored close to the upper bound of the player object.
 How we can check this assumption?
-We can use OllyDbg debugger to make a breakpoint on the memory address, where character's name is stored.
+We can use OllyDbg debugger to make the breakpoint on the memory address, where player name is stored.
 When the game application will try to read from or to write into this memory, it will be stopped by the breakpoint.
-Then we can analyze an application code on the breakpoint.
-It is probably that we will find some footprints of object's bound.
+Then we can analyze the application code that tries to access this memory.
+It is probably that we will find some footprints of the object bounds.

-This is an algorithm of searching object's bound:
+This is the algorithm to search the object bounds:

-1. Launch the OllyDbg debugger with administrator privileges.
-Attach the debugger to the Diablo 2 process.
+1. Launch the OllyDbg debugger with the administrator privileges.
+Attach the debugger to the launched Diablo 2 process.

-2. Select by left mouse click the bottom-left sub-window of the debugger with the memory dump in hex format.
+2. Select by the left mouse click the bottom-left sub-window of the debugger with the memory dump in the hex format.

 3. Press the *Ctrl+G* key to open the "Enter expression to follow" dialog.

-4. Type an address of the string with character's name into the "Enter address expression" field.
-The address equals to 04FC00D value in my case.
+4. Type an address of the string with the player name into the "Enter address expression" field.
+The address equals to the 04FC00D value in my case.
 Then press the "Follow expression" button.
-Now the cursor in the memory dump sub-window points to a first byte of the string with character's name.
+Now the cursor in the memory dump sub-window points to the first byte of the string with the player name.

-5. Scroll up in the memory dump sub-window to find the first non-zero byte at assumed object's border.
-Select this byte by left mouse click on it.
+5. Scroll up in the memory dump sub-window to find the first non-zero byte at the assumed object beginning.
+Select this byte by the left mouse click.

 5. Press the *Shift+F3* key to open the "Set memory breakpoint" dialog.
-Select the "Read access" and "Write access" check-boxes in the dialog.
+Select the "Read access" and the "Write access" check-boxes in the dialog.
 Then press the "OK" button.
-Now a memory breakpoint has set.
+Now the memory breakpoint at the object beginning is set.

-6. Continue an execution of the Diablo 2 process by the *F9* key press.
+6. Continue execution of the Diablo 2 process by the *F9* key press.
 The process can be stopped on several events.
 One of them is our memory breakpoint.
-Other event, which happens often, is a break on access to the guarded memory page.
-You can check, what kind of the event is happened now in the status bar at the bottom side of OllyDbg window.
-Now you should continue a process execution until the "Running" status does not appear at the right-bottom corner of the OllyDbg window.
+Other event, which happens often, is the break on access to the guarded memory page.
+You can check, what kind of the event is happened now in the status bar at the bottom side of the OllyDbg window.
+Now you should continue execution of the process until the "Running" status does not appear at the right-bottom corner of the OllyDbg window.

 7. Switch to the Diablo 2 window.
 The game application should be stopped immediately after this switching.